youwillfindinfinity/post_burn_immune_response/README.md

 Any use of the code, figures or data, must be cited as follows:

 @article{korkmaz2024silico,
-  title={An In Silico Modeling Approach to Understanding the Dynamics of the Post-Burn Immune Response}, author={Korkmaz, H. Ibrahim and Sheraton, Vivek M. and Bumbuc, Roland V. and Li, Meifang and Pijpe, Anouk and Mulder, Patrick P.G. and Boekema, Bouke K.H.L. and de Jong, Evelien and Papendorp, Stephan G.F. and Brands, Ruud and Middelkoop, Esther and Sloot, Peter M.A. and van Zuijlen, Paul P.M.}, journal={Frontiers in Immunology: New Approach Methods in Immunology}, year={2024},
+  title={An in silico modeling approach to understanding the dynamics of the post-burn immune response}, author={Korkmaz, H Ibrahim and Sheraton, Vivek M and Bumbuc, Roland V and Li, Meifang and Pijpe, Anouk and Mulder, Patrick PG and Boekema, Bouke KHL and de Jong, Evelien and Papendorp, Stephan GF and Brands, Ruud and others}, journal={Frontiers in immunology}, volume={15}, pages={1303776}, year={2024}, publisher={Frontiers Media SA}
 }